rossmacarthur/sheldon/docs/src/Examples.md

 github = "romkatv/zsh-defer"
 ```

+Important: the `zsh-defer` plugin definition should be placed before any plugins
+that will use the `defer` template.
+Sheldon always processes plugins in the
+order they are defined in the config file.

 Then add a template that calls `zsh-defer source` instead of just `source`.

 ```toml
 [templates]
 defer = { value = 'zsh-defer source "{{ file }}"', each = true }
 ```

-Important: the `zsh-defer` plugin definition should be placed before any plugins
-that use the `defer` template.
-Sheldon always processes plugins in the order
-they are defined in the config file.

 Now any plugin that you want to defer you can apply the `defer` template.
 For
 example if you wanted to defer loading of `zsh-syntax-highlighting`.